mrverdant13/flutter_my_starred_repos/README.md

 ---

+# Working with the project

+As described in the [Features section](#features), this projects is a monorepo and uses [melos][melos_link] to provide easy management of it.
+Thus, this tool should be previously activated.

+The available melos scrips are defined in the `melos.yaml` file.

+In short, the scripts with lowercase names are selective and the ones with uppercase names are global (they gets executed for all packages in the project).
+Besides, those scripts named with the `:ci` ending are the variations used for CI workflows.

+To review all available scrips, run `melos run` in the project root folder and they will be listed with a short description of their functionality.

+---

 # App configuration

 This project uses a YAML file as config data provider and it should be placed inside the `assets/config/` folder.